renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 Creating the font library in Inkscape {#font-mapping}
 -----------------------------------------------------

-Open up Illustrator and create a 1000px by 1000px blank document.
+Open up Inkspace and create a 1000px by 1000px blank document.
 Then choose `File -> Import` or `ctrl+i` and choose the `icons-lib.svg` file we saved earlier.

 1. Open up `Text -> SVG Font Editor`.
 2. On the SVG Font Editor panel, Click `new` then set the family name to `CoolFonts` (click the Font 1 name on the left side first)